Panna Cotta alla Melagrana – Pomegranate Cream Custard

 • 1/2 pound blanched almonds (this is the traditional version, but they also taste amazing made with pistachio)

-• 4 tablespoons packaged egg whites, or more as needed (you could also just use 2 egg whites, which is what we do in Italy, where we like living dangerously….
+• 4 tablespoons packaged egg whites, or more as needed (you could also just use fresh egg whites, which is what we do in Italy, where we like living dangerously….
 But the packaged stuff is pasteurized, which makes it safer since we are not cooking it)

 • 3.5 ounces bittersweet chocolate (1/2 cup chocolate chips)